mykolaharmash/indie-marketing-channels/README.md

 Submit link to you product with a `Show HN` prefix in the title.
 If it gets required number of upvotes, it will end up in the [**show**](https://news.ycombinator.com/show) section.
 Check [more details](https://news.ycombinator.com/showhn.html) about the **show** section.

+## ◈ ProductHunt

+Make sure to read the [Launch Guide](https://www.producthunt.com/launch), it has some useful tips on how and when to launch.

 ## ◈ Apple-Specific Press

 These publications write about Apple ecosystem and ocassionally do in-depth app reviews, so it's worth reaching out to them in case you think your app stands out from the cround and worth to be featured: